-There will be many documents that we will review and finalize prior to close and I will ensure all parties have the appropriate copies.
+There will be many documents that we will review and finalize prior to close and we will ensure all parties have the appropriate copies.

-Along with the escrow officer, I will also help with any questions you may have about the closing documents.
+Along with the escrow officer, we will also help with any questions you may have about the closing documents.